tech-takkwatanabe/npm-attack-detect-project/README.md

 This tool detects npm packages compromised in the Shai-Hulud supply chain attack reported by [Socket.dev](https://socket.dev/blog/shai-hulud-strikes-again-v2) within your projects.

-Created by adjusting scripts generated in consultation with [claude.ai chat](https://claude.ai/chat).
+Created based on scripts generated in consultation with [claude.ai chat](https://claude.ai/chat).
+Adjustments were made using [Google Antigravity](https://antigravity.google/).

 ### Key Features